USDA NASS to Collect 2023 Small Grain Production and Stocks Data

 “USDA uses county yield information from the survey to evaluate and administer vital farm disaster mitigation.
 Farmers who receive this survey should use this opportunity to assure their county is accurately represented in the calculation of Nebraska county yields.”

 The data collected from this survey, along with additional information, will be used to help set small grain acreage, yield and production estimates at the county level, which will be available this December in NASS’s Quick Stats database.

 Survey results will be published in several reports, including the annual Small Grains Summary and the quarterly Grain Stocks report, both to be released on Friday, Sept.
-30. These survey data also contribute to USDA’s World Agricultural Outlook Board’s monthly World Agricultural Supply and Demand Estimates.
-All NASS reports are available online at USDA NASS.
-For more information call the NASS Nebraska Field Office at 800-582-6443.
+29. These survey data also contribute to USDA’s World Agricultural Outlook Board’s monthly World Agricultural Supply and Demand Estimates.
+All NASS reports are available online.
+For more information, call the NASS Nebraska Field Office at 800-582-6443.